dryaf/deploy/README.md

     *   **Dry Run:** Preview every shell command before it executes.
 *   **Infrastructure Management:**
     *   **Traefik Bootstrap:** Installs and configures Traefik (with Let's Encrypt) on a fresh server with one command.
+    *   **Maintenance Mode:** Automatic "Standby" container that serves a nice HTML page whenever your main app is stopped or restarting.
     *   **Label Abstraction:** Generates complex Traefik labels (Auth, Rate Limits, Middleware) from simple YAML config.
 *   **Developer Experience:**
     *   **Log Streaming:** Tail logs locally without SSH-ing into the server.